On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

 Let $Y$ be a surface of which is the double cover of the plane $\pi:Y\to\PP^{2}$ branched over a sextic curve $C_{6}$ that possess a tritangent line $L$ and a $6$-tangent conic $C_{o}$.
 Let $B_{1}+B_{2}=\pi^{*}L$ and $B_{3}+B_{4}=\pi^{*}C_{o}$ be the $(-2)$-curves over the line and the conic. \begin{prop} There are two possibilities for the intersection matrix of the $(-2)$-curves $B_{1},\dots,B_{4}$.
 Either it is

 Suppose that $Y$ has Picard number $3$ and the intersection matrix is $M_{1}$.
-Then $Y$ is a K3 surface of type $S_{4}$. \\ If $Y$ has Picard number $3$ and the intersection matrix is $M_{2}$, then the $(-2)$-curves $B_{1},\dots,B_{4}$ are the only $(-2)$-curves on $Y$.
-Both cases exist. \end{prop}
+Then $Y$ is a K3 surface of type $S_{4}$. \\ If $Y$ has Picard number $3$ and the intersection matrix is $M_{2}$, then the $(-2)$-curves $B_{1},\dots,B_{4}$ are the only $(-2)$-curves on $Y$, this is case $S_{113}$ in \cite[Table 3]{Nikulin2}. \end{prop}

 In the second case the surface $Y$ has not a bounded fundamental domain (see \cite{Nikulin2}).
 In fact, as it can be read of from the intersection matrix, the surface $Y$ has two elliptic fibrations (see \cite{Roulleau}).
 Both moduli of K3 surfaces have the same dimension i.e. $17$. \begin{proof} It is easy to check that up to permuting $B_{3}$ and $B_{4}$, the matrices $M_{1}$ and $M_{2}$ are the only possibilities for the intersection of the curves $B_{j}$.
 Let us suppose that $Y$ has Picard number $3$.
 If the intersection matrix is $M_{1}$ then the lattice generated by the $(-2)$-curves is $S_{4}$; the discriminant group of $S_{4}$ (of order $20$) has no non-trivial isotropic element, thus there is no over-lattice containing $S_{4}$ and $\NS Y)\simeq S_{4}$.\\ Suppose that the intersection matrix is $M_{2}$.
 The divisor $D=B_{1}+B_{2}$ is ample with $D^{2}=2$ and the degrees of $B_{1},B_{2},B_{3},B_{4}$ with respect to $D$ are $1,1,2,2$ respectively.
 The lattice generated by the $(-2)$-curves is the lattice denoted $S_{113}$ in \cite[Table 3]{Nikulin2}.
-There is only one over-lattice of $S_{113}$, but by \cite[Table 3]{Nikulin2}, a surface with that lattice has only $3$ $(-2)$-curves, therefore $\NS Y)\simeq S_{113}$. \end{proof} \begin{example} Let $f_{3},q_{2},q_{4}$ be the forms
+There is only one over-lattice of $S_{113}$, but by \cite[Table 3]{Nikulin2}, a surface with that lattice has only $3$ $(-2)$-curves, therefore $\NS Y)\simeq S_{113}$. \end{proof} It is not so easy to find an example of a K3 surface with Néron-Severi lattice $S_{4}$.
+We found this one: \begin{example} Let $f_{3},q_{2},q_{4}$ be the forms